Hello to all, i just revived a 1979 Dodge Vogue motorcoach, and would like to share my problems and solutions with you.

 - leaky or not - start replacing/reasiling all exposed outside seals:

-- take off all plastic or aluminium rails (a heat gun can be helpful), corner covers, guards and so on that you can rip off the body and check for water.
+- take off all plastic or aluminium rails, corner covers, guards and so on that you can rip off the body and check for water.

 - clean all seal surfaces with degreaser (remove all old sealant with thinner), put plenty of new sealant (no silicone, the acid is bad for aluminium) an e.g. the rail und screw it back on - the excess sealant should be squeezed out along all edges. (masking tape might be a good idea) - remove the excess sealant with a spattel (there are special rubber spattels for this job which create smooth round or straight edges)